 Pegasus FAQs - Frequently Asked Questions¶

-Detailed information for FAQ topics is available here and in our ACS Policies webpage.
+Detailed information for FAQ topics is available here and in IDSC ACS Policies

 If you are new to Pegasus and HPC clusters, review this documentation on the Pegasus system, the job scheduler, and modularized software.